This page covers how to point your Load Balancer to lakeFS, and how to set the DNS records. If you already have those, move on to the Setup page.

 - Configure the health-check to use the exposed

-You should create 3 DNS records for lakeFS:
+As mentioned in a previous step, you should create 3 DNS records for lakeFS:

 - One record for the lakeFS API: